MMGG - Magic Mushroom Growers Guide (page 5)

-If you have a pressure cooker or pressure canner (see below) that is large enough, they can do a better job of sterilizing the canning jars than other methods.
-See this for more info about using a pressure cooker for this purpose.
+If you have a pressure cooker or pressure canner that is large enough, they can do a better job of sterilizing the canning jars than other methods.
+See this for more information about using a pressure cooker to sterilize the substrate.

 A drill press will make precise work quick and easy, if it is available.
 Use a drill bit that is slightly larger than the size of the needle on the syringe with the mushroom spores.

 The terrarium you choose will probably also require a drill to make holes.
 If you don't have a drill, ask someone who does to lend you theirs.
 If you plan on growing mushrooms long term, you might want to get one yourself.
 Drills and drill bits are available at hardware stores and department stores.

 These item as not necessary with a basic setup.
 You may want to purchase them but don't have to, and will still be able to produce a good crop.

 Some items like the humidifier and perlite will help save time and effort keeping humidity levels in the terrarium, where the mushrooms are growing, at the desired high levels they require.